 It takes time and patience to scale to success.

-I hope that the above business advice for young entrepreneurs will save you from making some grave mistakes and increase your chances of success.
+I hope that the above business advice on how to become a successful entrepreneur will save you from making these grievous mistakes and increase your chances of success.